ITSLeeds/roadworksUK/README.md

 #> 2 Highways England        6
 ```

-It’s mostly Kenty County Council.
-There are a handful of reports by HE
+It’s mostly Kent County Council.
+There are a handful of reports by HE in
-in the region also.
-Find out who does the work with the following
+the region also.
+Find out who does the work with the following commands
-commands (this finds the top 5 organisations, change then `n` parameter
+(this finds the top 5 organisations, change then `n` parameter to see
-to see more organisations):
+more organisations):

 ``` r
 htdd_ashford %>%